 Send the completed application to: application@rwdc.is.nagoya-u.ac.jp.
-Students must submit items 1 and 2.
+Students must submit items 1, 2 and 4.
 (Item 3 is optional.)
+However, item 4 is not required for an applicant if the applicant native language is English, or has been educated and completed his/her master's degree in English.

 - 1. Application form - 2.
 Transcript: To be prepared by your undergraduate university and scanned. - 3.
 Letter of recommendation (optional): To be prepared by your current thesis supervisor or equivalent.
+In the case of industry employed applicant, a letter from the industry is required. - 4.
+Copy of the applicant's score sheet of external English exams of TOEFL or TOIEC.